ricardoianelli/AwsPractice/CourseLambda/README.md

 ## 📚 About 📚
-For now, I'm just sharing the Lambda code for a serverless API with CRUD functionality on a DynamoDB table.
+This is the Lambda code for a serverless API with CRUD functionality on a DynamoDB table.
-In the future, I'll share yaml files used to create infrastructure as a code with CloudFormation.
+In the future I may share a full guide to build that using both CDK for Infrastructure as Code and the Lambda functions for the serverless.

 - Information about DynamoDB table:
   - Partition Key: courseId (String)